 Mr Hans Hugh Miller was appointed a Director and the Chairman of the Board of Directors on 3 January 2005 and 20 April 2005 respectively.
+Mr Miller will be subject to retirement and will be seeking re-election at the forthcoming Annual General Meeting of the Company scheduled to be held on 25 April 2018.
 He was last re-elected on 24 April 2015.
-He is also the Chairman of the Audit and Risk Committee and a member of the Nominating Committee, Remuneration Committee and Divestment and Investment Committee of the Company.
+He is also the Chairman of the Audit and Risk Committee and a member of the Nominating Committee, Remuneration Committee of the Company.
+He was a member of the Divestment and Investment Committee before it was dissolved on 27 July 2017.

-Mr Miller holds a BA degree in economics.
-Carleton College (Minnesota, USA).
-He is a trustee of the US investment group, Buffalo Funds, and a member of its audit and nominating committees.
-From 2009 until the sale of the company in 2015, Mr Miller was a director of publicly traded, Protective Life Corporation in the United States, and a member of that company's audit and finance and risk committees.
+Mr Miller holds a BA degree in economics, Carleton College (Minnesota, USA).
+He is a member of the Board and the finance committee of the American Friends of the Louvre (NY, USA); and a member of the board, finance and investment committees of the Mark Twain House (CT, USA).
+He is a former trustee of the US investment group.
+Buffalo Funds, and a member of its audit and nominating committees.
+From 2009 until the sale of the company in 2015, Mr Miller was a director of publicly traded, Protective Life Corporation in the United States, and a member of that company's audit, and finance and risk committees.
 He is also a former board and audit committee member of publicly traded Tawa PLC in the UK.
 He is an advisor and consultant to financial and non-financial institutions particularly in the area of mergers, acquisitions and strategy.
 Mr Miller formerly was Managing Director and Senior Advisor with the investment bank of Bank of America in New York City.
 Previously he was President and CEO of the Hartford International Financial Services Group, LLC (CT, USA), and Senior Vice President of The Hartford Financial Services Group, Inc, for Planning, Development and Investor Relations.
 He is a fellow of the National Association of Corporate Directors (USA) and the Institute of Directors (UK).
 Among other industry and board roles, Mr Miller was formerly active in leadership roles with several other industry associations and active with non-profit organisations working in the areas of youth development, social justice and historic preservation.